Welcome to the VarSeq VSClinical AMP Tutorial!

 In the Drug Sensitivity table, make sure the Disease / Tissue Specific: filter is set to All.

 From here, we can populate the Drug Sensitivity by selecting first checking the box next to Report ABL1 Fusion with BCR Drug Sensitivity.
-Then choose the second entry in the list for Dasatinib and selecting the plus sign next to the drug name in the Selected Clinical Evidence section.
+Then choose the FDA approved entry in the list for Dasatinib and selecting the plus sign next to the drug name in the Selected Clinical Evidence section.

 If any changes or interpretations were been added you can select the Review & Save… button.